ryangerardwilson/md2ltx/README.md

 # md2ltx

-A command-line tool for converting Markdown to PDF via Pandoc and LaTeX.
+A command-line tool for converting Markdown to LateX-formatted PDF via Pandoc.
 Requires a pip virtual environment in Ubuntu/ Debian based OS.

 ## 1. Quickstart